 A few months later, I had an opportunity to organize Walkathon, a fundraising event in my new school that gathers donations from students, teachers, and staff encouraging their families and friends to pledge a fixed amount of money for each kilometer they walk.
 The goal was to raise $9,000 within 2 weeks, so we must ensure that we had enough participants to achieve our goal.

 This time, I knew I wanted to lead in an inclusive leadership style, different from the events I organized before.
 I began with distributing tasks based on the willingness and skill set of each member, especially coordinating them to ensure that each task was explained thoroughly.
-Apart from this, I started trusting my members because collaboration reduces workload and encourages member participation.
+Apart from this, I started trusting my members because collaboration reduced workload and encouraged members’ participation.
 I also paid extra attention to the teachers' and head of school’s opinions towards the event proposal to avoid any kind of miscommunication by consulting with them every time there is progress or changes on the proposal and planning.

-Promoting the fundraiser takes a lot of trial and error as there is continuous improvisation on strategies to encourage students and teachers to participate.
-This time, however, I made sure to ask for ideas and opinions from each of my members, which led to a more stimulated team engagement and participation, especially during our daily meetings.
-They were able to come up with innovative ideas that are nearly impossible for me to come up with if I was working alone.
-For instance, they suggested that we hold interviews with some of the children who will be benefiting from the fundraiser for the promotional video.
-I believe it would be a unique selling point to encourage participation and I assigned them the responsibility to create the video.
+Promoting the fundraiser took a lot of trial and error as there was continuous improvisation on strategies to encourage students and teachers to participate.
+This time, however, I made sure to ask for ideas and opinions from each member, which led to stimulated team engagement and participation, especially during our daily meetings.
+They proposed innovative ideas that were nearly impossible for me to come up with if I was working alone.
+For instance, they suggested that we hold interviews with some of the children who would be benefiting from the fundraiser for the promotional video.
+Believing it would be a unique selling point to encourage participation, I entrusted them with the responsibility of creating the video.

-The encouragement for participation is what resulted in more than 100 participants joining, and the success in collecting a total of $9,200 for the Hoshizora Foundation helps impact the lives of 80+ underprivileged children in receiving access to proper education.
+Through each member’s contribution, our fundraiser was hugely successful, resulting in more than 100 participants joining.
+We collected a total of $9,200 for the Hoshizora Foundation that would transform the lives of 80+ underprivileged children in receiving access to proper education.
 I felt that the impact of delegation and inclusivity empowered my members to feel a sense of belonging and led to creating greater work productivity.
 The role and support of each member contributed to the success of the event with effective work distribution and no last-minute changes like the End-of-Year event.
 Hence, the change in my leadership style made the work not only efficient but also resulted in greater work quality.

 From this experience, I learned how to become a leader who respects, listens, delegates, and communicates with their members well.
 A poorly organized and mismanaged factory would never result in a well-synchronized production, and I believe it goes the same way with becoming a leader.
-Having an exclusive leadership style can only discourage the participation of my members and cause demotivation, which is the complete opposite of what I aspire to in building a team.
+Having an exclusive leadership style will only discourage the participation of my members and cause demotivation, which is the complete opposite of what I aspire to in building a team.
 I can now comprehend the bigger picture of what a leader should be and how a leader can pave the path forward.

 Overall, I like how your essay is streamlined and flows in a coherent manner.
 Your story has a clear conflict and how you grew from a particular challenge.